 To install test firmware or other custom firmware from Axis on the device, you need a custom-signed firmware certificate.
 The certificate verifies that the firmware is approved by both the device owner and Axis.
 The firmware can only run on a specific device which is identified by its unique serial number and chip ID.
-Only Axis can create custom-signed firmware certificates, since Axis holds the key to sign them.
+Custom-signed firmware certificates can only be created by Axis, since Axis holds the key to sign them.

-Install: Click to install the certificate.
+Click Install to install the certificate.
 You need to install the certificate before you install the firmware.